CpazR/KH3-atlas-pak/README.md

 ### TODO: Add more robust how-to's on what data table adds what.

-Add your map fields by pulling down this repo, creating a new branch, modifying the datatables to include your map (do not remove any other entries without permission), and create a pull request for your changes to be reviewed.
+Add your map fields by pulling down this repo, creating a new branch, modifying the datatables to include your map (do not remove any other entries without permission), and create a pull request for your changes to be reviewed, merged, and uploaded in a new version of AtlasPak.

+### TODO: Consider adding conditions for merging user submitted entries.
+Want to avoid dead Atlas entries for maps that might never get released.

 ## Uploading your map:

 When you upload your map to nexus, be sure to do the following:

-- Link MapPak as a dependency on nexus
+- Link AtlasPak as a dependency on nexus
 - ***DO NOT COOK ATLASPAK ASSETS IN YOUR TRES-GAME***
 - Can exclude by going to edit -> project settings -> project -> packaging -> directories to never cook and add the following:
   - `System/TresAreaNameTable`